jobinthompu/Update-NiFi-Connection-via-API/README.md

 ## Introduction

 Using NiFi REST Api we can change the flow, here in this article I am trying to capture steps to update destination of a connection using REST API.
+The requirement around this was to push incoming data to different flows on a timely manner.

 ## Prerequisites